-Arcadia Management Group Inc. of Scottsdale, Ariz., performs management and maintenance for commercial properties in Arizona, California, Utah, Wyoming, Washington, New Mexico, Idaho, Montana, North Carolina, Oregon and Texas.
+Arcadia Management Group Inc., based in Phoenix, Ariz., performs management and maintenance for commercial properties across the United States.
 Arcadia is designated an Accredited Management® Organization by the Institute of Real Estate Management®, an affiliate of the National Association of Realtors®.

 Overworked Property Managers